Nitrokey/nitrokey-documentation/nextbox/technical/soft-reset.rst

 =======================

-**If ever your NextBox doesn't start or behaves strangely the soft reset might fix your problems** The soft reset functionality tries to fix some common faliures on your NextBox.
+**If ever your NextBox doesn't start or behaves strangely the soft reset might fix your problems** The soft reset functionality tries to fix some common failures on your NextBox.
-So whenever somethign is wrong, ie. the NextBox doesn't start, the first thing you could try is a soft reset.
+So whenever something is wrong, i.e. the NextBox doesn't start, the first thing you could try is a soft reset.

 **To soft reset your NextBox simply press the hardware button 2 times within 2 seconds.**